A method to assess trustworthiness of machine coding at scale: Methods

-The Sources data consists of 2,413 responses to a survey where respondents were shown experimental physics scenarios and fictional distributions of data they are told were each measured by 50 students.
+The Sources data consists of 2,413 responses to a survey where respondents were shown experimental physics scenarios and fictional distributions of data.
 The responses in this analysis are to the question ``What is causing the shape of the distribution measured by the students?
-List as many causes as you can think of.'' from ~\cite{Stump_etal_sources}.
+List as many causes as you can think of.'' from Ref.~\cite{Stump_etal_sources}.
 The survey was administered in over a dozen courses at 12 institutions.
 In total, the responses were written by 753 students, each of whom wrote multiple sources for each experimental scenario (each source is treated as a unique response).
-Upper-division students were shown up to four different experiments and prompted to list sources of uncertainty for each, so the data set consists of students' ideas of uncertainty for projectile motion (468 responses), Brownian motion (290 responses), single slit (239 responses), and Stern-Gerlach (282 responses) experiments~\cite{Stump_etal_sources}.
+Upper-division students were shown up to four different experiments and prompted to list sources of uncertainty for each, so the data set consists of students' ideas about uncertainty for projectile motion (468 responses), Brownian motion (290 responses), single slit (239 responses), and Stern-Gerlach (282 responses) experiments~\cite{Stump_etal_sources}.
 An additional 1,134 responses for the projectile motion scenario came from introductory-level students~\cite{Stump_etal_focused_collection}.
 The responses were coded based on three categories -- Limitations, Principles, and Other -- as described in Ref.~\cite{Stump_etal_sources}.
-In the analysis below, we focus on the Limitations code (L), which was by far the most frequent code.
-Two human coders achieved a Cohen's kappa of 1 for coding of Limitations in 40 responses (2\% of the data).
+Two human coders achieved a Cohen's kappa of 0.85 across 40 responses.
 Then each coder coded a portion of the rest of the data.